 Tumours are abnormal growths in the body.
 They can be either benign or malignant (cancerous).

 Benign tumours are not cancerous and only grow in one place.
-They can't spread or invade other parts of the body, but can be dangerous if they press on vital organs, such as the brain.
-Treatment for benign tumours usually involves surgery.
+They do not spread or invade other parts of the body, but can be dangerous if they press on vital organs, such as the brain.
+Treatment for benign tumours, if required, usually involves surgery.
 Once treated, benign tumours don't usually grow back.

 Follow the links below to find trusted information about benign tumours.